Child Passenger Safety Week 2023

 Register your Child Passenger Safety Week Event online!

-Please join Pennsylvania in observing Child Passenger Safety Week 2022.
-Register your car seat check event scheduled during the week of September 18 – 24, 2022.
-These events will be shared with the Pennsylvania Department of Transportation and the National Highway Traffic Safety Administration.
-The events will also be provided, upon request, for use in media releases to promote these community events.
-The events will also be posted on PA TIPP website calendar of events.
+Pennsylvania is joining States across the country in celebrating Child Passenger Safety Week 2023 and Seat Check Saturday.
+Community car seat check events educate parents on the correct selection and use of car seats for a child’s age weight and size.
+Help us get the word out.
+Register your car seat check event scheduled during the week of September 17 – 23, 2023.
+Car seat checks that are registered will be shared with the Pennsylvania Department of Transportation, provided for media releases, upon request, and posted on PA TIPP website calendar of events.
 PA TIPP does not need to be involved in the community car seat check event, we are merely compiling the list of events to be shared.
 If you are interested in receiving the list of events, please email firstname.lastname@example.org.

-Thank you for educating families on the correct selection and use of car seats, booster seats, and seat belts during Child Passenger Safety Week 2022.
+Thank you for educating families on the correct selection and use of car seats, booster seats, and seat belts during Child Passenger Safety Week 2023.
 You have helped to keep Pennsylvania’s children safe while traveling on our roadways.
-Please share your results with us so your effort dedicated to protecting children in your community can be recognized.
-Please submit your event data by September 30th, 2022.
-PA TIPP will compile the data from the events and document the successful outreach in each community.
-The list will be provided to the Pennsylvania Department of Transportation and the National Highway traffic Safety Administration.
+Please share your results with us so we can compile the data from the events held during Child Passenger Safety Week to highlight the efforts dedicated to protecting children throughout Pennsylvania and your community can be recognized.
+Please submit your event data by September 29th, 2023.
+PA TIPP will compile the data from the events and document the successful outreach in local communities.
+The compiled data will be provided to the Pennsylvania Department of Transportation.
 Record your event online through the link below.
 Data can also be submitted by completing the form provided on the last page of the CPS Week planner.

 Request Child Passenger Safety Materials for your Event